FIN-006: Insurance Coverage

 - Rental Vehicles:

-When an employee of the University is driving a rental vehicle on University business, the State’s automobile insurance coverage applies as primary coverage, unless the rental agency’s liability coverage is applicable.
-For physical damage, rental vehicles are covered through a combination of self-insurance and the State’s LeaseCare program.
-The department having responsibility for the vehicle must pay the first $1,000 of loss for each claim.
-Procurement & Diversity Supplier Services may have contractual arrangements with rental agencies that include coverage for physical damage to the rental vehicle with no departmental deductible.
-Use of credit cards providing coverage for damages to rental vehicles, such as the University travel and purchasing cards, when used to book and pay for vehicle rentals is a potential source of coverage for rental vehicle damage including the $1,000 departmental deductible.
-However, use of a credit card to pay for damage to a rental vehicle will jeopardize coverage through the State or University's coverage programs.
+When an employee of the University is driving a rental vehicle on University business, the University’s automobile insurance coverage applies as primary coverage, unless the rental agency’s liability coverage is applicable.
+For physical damage, a rental vehicle is covered through a combination of self-insurance and a contracted vendor's Collision Damage Waiver.
+The department having responsibility for the vehicle must pay the first $1,000 of loss for each claim under the University's self-insurance program.
+Use of a credit card providing coverage for damage to a rental vehicle, such as the University Travel and Expense Card, when used to book and pay for a vehicle rental is a potential source of coverage for rental vehicle damage including the $1,000 departmental deductible.
+However, use of a credit card to pay for damage to a rental vehicle will jeopardize coverage through the University's program.

 If an accident occurs in a rental car, immediately call the police, the rental agency and OPLRM.
-An Auto Loss Notice should be delivered to the OPLRM one of the following ways: faxed to (434) 982-2635, hand-delivered to 2400 Old Ivy Rd.
+An Auto Loss Notice must be provided to the OPLRM one of the following ways: faxed to (434) 982-2635, hand-delivered to 2400 Old Ivy Rd.
 Suite 181, or emailed to ORM-FRM@virginia.edu.
 Contact OPLRM with coverage concerns when renting vehicles or driving state vehicles in a foreign country.

 - Liability Coverage: